AdrianPaulCarrieres/AdrianPaulCarrieres/README.md

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=adrianpaulcarrieres&layout=compact)](https://github.com/anuraghazra/github-readme-stats)

 ## Nomenclature
-For now most of my projects come from schools, therefore each repo's name follows this nomenclature for easy reading and grading : school_nameYear-project_name-AdrianPaulCarrieres
+For now most of my projects come from schools, therefore each repo's name follows this nomenclature* for easy reading and grading : school_nameYear-project_name-AdrianPaulCarrieres

+* but not Efrei related repositories (it will come when I graduate)

 Personal projects will come, too :)